Operator Shifting for Noisy Elliptic Systems: Introduction

-Through judicious selection of the augmentation matrix $\augMat$, we show that one can estimate a $\augFac$ that will reduce the error $\err{\cdot}{\normMat}$ by a factor that depends on the variance of the naive solution $\sampSol$.
-As we will see, the power of operator augmentation lies in the fact that the technique works under very minimal assumptions on the randomness structure of $\sampMat$; in general, the only assumption we need to guarantee error reduction is that $\sampMat$ is an unbiased estimator of $\truMat$, and even this assumption can be relaxed.
+Through judicious selection of the shift operator $\augMat$, we show that one can estimate a $\augFac$ that will reduce error by a factor that depends on the variance of the naive solution $\sampSol$.
+As we will see, the power of operator shifting lies in the fact that the technique works under very minimal assumptions on the randomness structure of $\sampMat$; in general, the only assumption we need to guarantee error reduction is that $\sampMat$ is an unbiased estimator of $\truMat$, and even this assumption can be relaxed.

-The intuition for operator augmentation comes from Jensen's inequality.
-Note that the matrix inversion operation is a convex function (wrt. the L\"owner Order) on the set of positive definite matrices.
-This means that naively inverting an unbiased estimator $\sampMat$ for $\truMat$ will always overshoot the true goal $\truMat^{-1}$.
-One can think of operator augmentation as correcting for this overshooting effect.
+The most obvious choice of shift operator is perhaps to shift the naive estimate $\sampMat^{-1}$ towards the origin by taking $\augMat(\sampMat) = \sampMat^{-1}$.
+There are two fundamental reasons why one might expect this to be a good choice of shift --- the first concerns the bias of the estimate $\sampMat^{-1}$ and the second concerns the variance.